warwickbrownteya/project-structure-initialiser/README.md

 - Visualisation templates
 - Analysis workflow

-## ⚙️ Configuration
+## Configuration

-The tool stores its configuration in the following locations:
+The tool stores its configuration in these locations:

 - **Config directory**: `~/.config/project-structure-initialiser`
 - **Cache directory**: `~/.cache/project-structure-initialiser`
 - **Log file**: `~/.cache/project-structure-initialiser/initialiser.log`

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-## 📃 Licence
+## Licence

 This project is proprietary software with no distribution rights.
 For internal use only - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements
+## Acknowledgements

-- Inspired by various project scaffolding tools and years of project setup experience
+- Inspired by various project scaffolding tools and project setup experience
-- Thanks to all contributors who have helped improve this tool
+- Thanks to all contributors